Not Sure How

 Double-fired tiles are thicker.
 Raw material is baked a second time after additional color or decoration is added.

-See the chart below for some common (and some less common) floor tile.
+See below for some common (and some less common) floor tile.

 Glazed color is added to the tile after firing.
 The glasslike surface is bonded to the tile.
 Glazing allows brighter colors to be used and adds stain resistance.
 Because of their slick, glassy surface, glazed tiles are used mostly on walls or countertops.
 Glazed tile offers more color choices than unglazed.